wavemaker/docs/website/blog/2025-04-16-separation-of-userchanges-vs-migrationchanges.md

 - 🧾 **Readable Git History**
 A clean separation makes it easy to understand what was changed during a migration versus what was changed by a developer.

-## Final Thoughts
+## Conclusion
-Change is inevitable during platform evolution—but confusion doesn’t have to be.

-By separating user edits from migration updates, we’re giving you a cleaner workflow, better insight, and more confidence in the upgrade process.
+Platform evolution changes can now be easily done by separating user edits from migration updates.
+This provides you a cleaner workflow, better insight, and more confidence in the upgrade process.

-We’re excited to keep improving your developer experience.
-Try out the new changes view and let us know what you think—your feedback continues to shape how we build WaveMaker Studio.